Feed My Sheep

 He restoreth my soul: He leadeth me in the paths of righteousness for his name's sake.”
 Psalms 23:1-4 KJV

-The word “valley” is literally translated as “a ravine of blackest shadows.”
+The word valley is literally translated as “a ravine of blackest shadows.”
 It is a place of darkness and danger.
-The Greek word is “gay,” a narrow gorge, taken from the root word “gevah” meaning “exaltation, arrogance, a lifting up, pride.”
+The Greek word is gay, a “narrow gorge”, taken from the root word gevah, meaning “exaltation, arrogance, a lifting up, pride.”
 Hmmm….One of the dark valleys we can wander into, bringing darkness and the threat of evil is a place where God’s light, His way, becomes hidden from us.
-This valley is a place where we are relying on our own strength, being arrogant and prideful instead of humbly submitting to our Lord.
+This valley of darkness and danger is a place where we rely on our own strength, become arrogant and prideful, instead of humbly submitting to our Lord.

-Those who raise sheep know that while newborn lambs need the same food daily, the “milk of the word,” maturing sheep need to be moved to greener pastures.
-If they are not moved. they develop parasites and problems with digestion.
-What does that say to Christians who settle for hearing the same word year after year, eventually lacking the refreshing water of the spirit as well?
+Those who raise sheep know that while newborn lambs need the same food daily, the milk of the word, maturing sheep need to be moved to greener pastures or they develop parasites and problems with digestion.
+What does that say to Christians who settle for hearing the same word year after year, eventually lacking the life that nourishes?
 We can learn a lot from exploring God’s use of shepherds and sheep in His word!

 Spiritually, the parasites and problems in digesting the Word are described this way by Peter: